This is a guide covering wide-angle lenses.

 What is Considered a Wide-Angle Lens?

-A wide angle lens will typically have a focal length of 35mm and below.
+A wide-angle lens will typically have a focal length of 35mm and below.
 If your lens has 24mm or more expansive, it will be considered the ultra-wide-angle lens.

-You can easily find popular wide-angle zoom lenses ranging between 16-35mm.
+You can easily find popular wide-angle zoom lenses ranging from 16-35mm.
 Standard zoom lenses will be around 24mm or 28mm.
 In contrast, the widest lenses are the 8mm fisheye lenses and the rectilinear 10mm.

 1. Fisheye Wide-Angle Lens